 With the track work eventually completed, and initial interpretative signage in place, the newly named ‘Walk into History’, a credit to all involved in the Powelltown District, was open for business.

 At the time Dr Sandra Bardwell, a well-known bushwalker and author, had a very popular weekend column in Melbourne’s Age newspaper.
 Stuart Calder, then the FCV ‘Recreation Officer’ and Sandra knew each other well, and at Stuart’s suggestion, Sandra and her husband Hal agreed to, over a weekend, walk the newly created trail.
-Accompanied by Senior Forester Geoff Evans, and the writer, the four enjoyed near perfect weather.
-Sandra and Hal being so equipped, camped overnight in the forest, while Geoff and the writer took a lesser option.
+Accompanied by the authors, the four enjoyed near perfect weather.
+Sandra and Hal being so equipped, camped overnight in the forest, while the authors took the lesser option.